 - Arts organization must have a minimum 3-year history of programming at the time of application.

-- Arts organization must be a nonprofit arts organization or unit of government, or use a fiscal receiver.
+- Arts organization must be a nonprofit arts organization or unit of government, or use a fiscal sponsor.

 - Professional teaching artists must show at least 3 years of professional experience in the artistic discipline to be taught, be California residents, and not be full-time students in a degree program.

 Develop the artistic abilities and creativity of students through sequential, hands-on arts learning and promote life skills such as problem-solving, collaboration and positive self-expression through the arts.